Cash Management FAQs: Move Money

-How long does it take to establish EFT?
+How long does it take to link my external bank account for EFT?

-Why do I need to provide my bank login credentials (Username and Password)?
+Why am I being asked for my bank login credentials (username and password)?

-This is required in order for us to log in to the bank account and complete the verification process to confirm that the bank account being added is actually your bank account.
+In some cases, your login credentials are required for us to complete the verification process and confirm that the bank account being linked is actually your bank account.
 Fidelity only uses this information once during the login process, and the data is not stored in any manner whatsoever.

 When will my funds be available?

-Deposits are generally available for withdrawal or to purchase securities online within 4 business days.
+Deposits are generally available for withdrawal or to purchase securities online within 4 to 6 business days.

 EFTs are not processed on Saturdays, Sundays, or New York Stock Exchange and bank holidays.

 What types of bank accounts are eligible for EFT?